E.T. the Extra-Terrestrial: Casting

 Having worked with Cary Guffey on Close Encounters of the Third Kind, Spielberg felt confident in working with a cast composed mostly of child actors.
 For the role of Elliott, he auditioned hundreds of boys, including Keith Coogan; before Jack Fisk suggested Henry Thomas for the role because Henry had played the part of Harry in the film Raggedy Man, which Fisk had directed.
 Thomas, who auditioned in an Indiana Jones costume, did not perform well in the formal testing, but got the filmmakers' attention in an improvised scene.
 Thoughts of his dead dog inspired his convincing tears.
 Robert MacNaughton auditioned eight times to play Michael, sometimes with boys auditioning for Elliott.
-Spielberg felt that Drew Barrymore had the right imagination for mischievous Gertie after she impressed him with a story that she led a punk rock band.
+Spielberg felt that Drew Barrymore had the right imagination for the mischievous Gertie after she impressed him with a story that she led a punk rock band.
 He enjoyed working with the children, and he later said that the experience made him feel ready to be a father.
 Ralph Macchio was considered for the role of Tyler, before it went to his eventual The Outsiders co-star C. Thomas Howell.

 The major voice work of E.T. for the film was performed by Pat Welsh.
 She smoked two packs of cigarettes a day, which gave her voice a quality that sound effects creator Ben Burtt liked.
 She spent nine-and-a-half hours recording her part, and was paid $380 by Burtt for her services.
 He also recorded 16 other people and various animals to create E.T.'s "voice".
-These included Spielberg, actress Debra Winger, his sleeping wife sick with a cold, a burp from his USC film professor, raccoons, otters, and horses.
+These included Spielberg, actress Debra Winger, his sleeping wife sick with a cold, a burp from his University of Southern California film professor, raccoons, otters, and horses.

 Doctors working at the USC Medical Center were recruited to play the ones who try to save E.T. after government agents take over Elliott's house.
 Spielberg felt that actors in the roles, performing lines of technical medical dialogue, would come across as unnatural.
 During post-production, he decided to cut a scene featuring Harrison Ford as the principal at Elliott's school.
 It featured his character reprimanding Elliott for his behavior in biology class and warning of the dangers of underage drinking.
 He is then taken aback as Elliott's chair rises from the floor, while E.T. is levitating his "phone" equipment up the stairs with Gertie.
 Ford's face is never seen.
-The footage of this scene has survived and was included on the film's 1996 laserdisc release as a bonus feature.
+The footage of this scene was included on the film's 1996 LaserDisc release as a bonus feature.
 It was not included on the DVD and Blu-ray releases that followed.